lycheeverse/lychee/README.md

       --include-fragments
           Enable the checking of fragments in links

+      --include-text-fragments
+          Enable the checking of Text Fragments in links

   -t, --timeout <TIMEOUT>
           Website timeout in seconds from connect to response finished